marcin-krysiak/marionette.showAnimated/README.md

 'flipLeft'

 For the animations I used TweenMax.js library - http://greensock.com/tweenmax
-so please include it as well or replace the animations with your own
+so please include it as well or replace the animations with your own.
+I use underscore.js also but you can replace it with jquery or just pure javascript.

 Animation configuration example: